ADOPTION AND SURROGACY CHOICES OF COLORADO SPECIALIZES IN GESTATIONAL SURROGACY

 Surrogacy Process in Colorado

 Ready to become a parent?
 Want to become a surrogate mother in Colorado?
 We match gestational carriers with intended parents.
 Surrogacy in Colorado is a beautiful way to grow your family or carry a baby for intended parents.

 Surrogacy Agency in Colorado

 Why should intended parents work with a surrogacy agency?
 Why should a surrogate or gestational carrier work with a surrogacy agency?
+Who is the highest paying surrogacy agency?
 What are the pro’s and advantages of working with a surrogacy agency in Colorado?

 Surrogacy.
 Intended Parents.
 Gestational Carriers.
 What does it all mean?
 We help define surrogacy terms so you can best understand the surrogacy process!

 Who is a Surrogate?

 A surrogate, also known as a gestational carrier is a woman who carries a baby for an individual or couple.
 At Adoption and Surrogacy Choices of Colorado we specialize in gestational surrogacy and help women become a surrogate mother.

 Who are Intended Parents?